 Description

-Nos 1 to 11 (odd), the Castle, the signboard of the King's Arms Hotel, the Constable's House and the Town Bridge, form a group with Nos 4 to 6 (even).
-6A, 8 to 12 (even), 12A, 14 to 18 (even) and the King's Arms Hotel oggosite.
-Nos 10, 12 and 12A form part of a group on Millham Street and Nos 8 and 10 are buildings of local interest.
+The Castle, along with Nos 1 to 11 (odd), the signboard of the King's Arms Hotel, the Constable's House, and the Town Bridge, forms a group with Nos 4 to 6 (even), 6A, 8 to 12 (even), 12A, 14 to 18 (even), and the King's Arms Hotel opposite.
+Additionally, Nos 10, 12, and 12A are part of a group on Millham Street, and Nos 8 and 10 are recognized as buildings of local interest.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.